 Can I leave a bag anywhere?

 You will be able to leave a small bag in Kulusuk with items you won’t need for the trek.
-Space is very limited in the guesthouses so please be considerate.
+Space is very limited in the guesthouses so please be considerate, and be aware that items are left at your own risk and will not be stored in a dedicated locked left luggage like you might expect at a hotel.
 In addition, many flights to Greenland have very restrictive luggage allowances and there have been occasions where even if excess baggage is paid for, the airline can refuse to carry it due to loading limits.

 Do you provide further advice?

 You might find our Get Ready section useful, with further advice about fitness, flights, travel insurance, visas and our approach to risk management.

 If you feel that the Handbook answers all your questions, you can request a space on the team by completing the booking form and submitting a deposit.